What I Learned about Being a Creative Person from Meeting Tom Cruise

 That’s pretty interesting don’t you think?

-Most people try so hard to be what they think other people want and say things they think others want to hear.
+Most people try so darn hard to be what they think other people want them to be and say things they think others want to hear.

 That’s not creative.
 That’s frustrating.

-I am willing to bet you are very interesting and compelling, so don’t hide.
+I am willing to bet you’re a very interesting and compelling person, so don’t hide.

 Bryan Hutchinson